kantundpeterpan/IsoTool/README.md

 #### Centroids
-The `centroids.csv` file contains a table with m/z, p and the exact isotopic composition of each of the calculated isotopologues.
+The `centroids.csv` file contains a table with m/z, p and the exact isotopic composition of each of the calculated isotopologue.

 #### Spectrum
-The `spectrum.csv`file contains the profile spectrum of the given chemical species after modeling and summing Gaussian peaks for the calculated isotopolgues
+The `spectrum.csv` file contains the profile spectrum of the given chemical species after modeling and summing Gaussian peaks for the calculated isotopolgues.

 ## Methodology
 The exact methodology and an example application are described in [1] .
 The underlying algorithm for